 I can’t wait to start my next upcycling project!

-You might want to check out these ideas for crafting from waste materials and the types of crafts you can use to get you started.
+You might want to check out these ideas for crafting from waste materials and the types of crafts you can use to get started.

 Sim